datarightsngo/datarights.ngo/content/cases/dataretention/timeline.md

 Following the Court of Justice of the EU (CJEU) ruling, the case is now back to the French Council of State (or Conseil d'État).
-*Details of the case are only available in French.
-[See how to participate to translations](/action/translate/)*

 <div class="event-date">Dec.
 2014</div>